canalplus/r7PopUpStore/README.md

 Please respect this path strictly; if the folders don't exist, you can create them.

 ###Tasks
-There are two servers that you will lauch.
+There are two servers that you have to launch.

 * a express server
 * a dns server